Chenerywoman/users-database-project/README.md

 * **Issue**: I initially used one hbs page to render EITHER all the blogs from the blogs table OR all the blogs of an individual user.
 I had to use lots of hbs if/else clauses which made it difficult to layout and style the page.
 * **Solution**: I created a separate hbs page to render an individual user's blogs

+* **Issue**: the styling of the links and buttons in various pages for individual users (userblogs.hbs, update.hbs, profile.hbs, newblog.hbs) looked messy.
+* **Solution**: I created a footer to display for these pages, passing in the user id.

 ## Dependencies